 When a serious deficiency in vitamin D occurs, simply entering the sun may no longer provide an adequate restoration of this vitamin to the individual.
 This is why several treatments have been developed to assist in restoring optimal levels of the nutrient in a patient’s body.

-The specific treatment that will be used depends on certain factors.
-The significance of vitamin D deficiency will be one of the first factors to be taken into account.
+The specific treatment used depends on certain factors.
+The significance of vitamin D deficiency will be one of the first factors a healthcare provider will consider.
 A more serious deficiency may require a higher dose drug to restore levels of vitamin D.

 The most common treatment would include the use of ergocalciferol over an eight-week period.
 This is an oral drug that is taken by mouth and is also known as vitamin D2.
 A 50,000 IU weekly dose will be provided during the treatment period.